kopy011/ngx-can-i/README.md

 ## Introduction

-This is a package created for angular developers to help them deal with permissions, router permissions using pipes, guards etc. At some points Casl inspired me since it was the package i used for this purpose for years.
+This is a package created for angular developers to help them deal with permissions, router permissions using pipes, guards etc. At some points Casl inspired me since it was the package I used for this purpose for years.

 ## Quick start

 Install the package:

 ```
-npm i -D ngx-can-i
+npm i ngx-can-i
 ```

 Provide it at the root: